HFAnalyticsLab/Winter_pressures/README.md

 **How was this table generated?**

 We manually compiled and validated it using  information related to the **2017/18** formation of 44 STPs from the [NHS England website](https://www.england.nhs.uk/integratedcare/stps/view-stps/).
-While some STPs have since changed this was the latest and most comprehensive information available, as far as we are aware.
+While some STPs have since changed, this was the latest and most comprehensive information available, as far as we are aware.

 **Special cases**